timwijnen/iot-workshop-innovatos/NodeJsToIotHub.md

-## Connecting to an IoT Hub using a UWP app device simulation
+## Connecting to an IoT Hub using a NodeJs app device simulation

 ![alt tag](img/NodeJsToIotHub/Picture00-NodeJs-overview.png)